Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post-hoc Debiasing in Vision-Language Models: Rethinking SFID

 \subsection{Implications for Debiasing Design}

-Our experiments show that all three assumptions underlying SFID's coordinate-wise design are systematically violated.
+Our experiments show that all three assumptions underlying SFID's coordinate-wise design do not consistently hold in practice.
 These failures stem from a fundamental modeling mismatch: SFID treats bias as coordinate-sparse and dataset-invariant, but our findings reveal that bias is subspace-structured, entangled, and distribution-dependent.
-Consequently, discrete coordinate replacement cannot achieve robust debiasing: it corrupts entangled dimensions, fails to generalize under distribution shift, and removes only partial bias.
-A principled solution must instead identify and project onto the null space of \emph{all} attribute-predictive directions, which motivates our \sys{} framework in \cref{sec:method}.
+Consequently, discrete coordinate replacement can be brittle under feature entanglement and distribution shift, and may leave residual linearly decodable bias in our experiments.
+These observations motivate considering subspace-structured interventions.
+A principled solution must identify and project onto the null space of \emph{all} attribute-predictive directions, motivating our \sys{} framework in \cref{sec:method}.